redsun498/Data-Genie/README.md

 - Tableau

 # Project Description:
 The dataset used in this project consists of a collection of cocktail recipes, including the ingredients used and instructions for preparation.
-The data was collected from various sources, such as cocktail recipe websites and databases.
-It includes both alcoholic and non-alcoholic drinks, along with a variety of ingredients and mixtures.
+The data was collected using the TheCocktailDb, a database that stores hundres of recipes for drinks and shares them with the usage of an API (a free version or a paid one).
+The dataset includes both alcoholic and non-alcoholic drinks, along with a variety of ingredients, clasiffiers (glass type, IBA, drink type, etc) and the measures for the ingredients.

+You can access the API here: https://www.thecocktaildb.com/api.php?ref=apilist.fun.

 # Steps:
-- Data Collection: Gathering cocktail recipes and associated data from multiple sources
+- Data Collection: Gathering the cocktail recipes and associated data with the API
 - Data Cleaning and Preprocessing: Removing duplicates, handling missing values, and preparing the data for NLP analysis
 - Exploratory Data Analysis: Understanding the distribution of ingredients, common flavor profiles, and ingredient combinations
 - Feature Engineering: Creating features based on ingredient similarity and drink categories